tensorlayer/TensorLayer/docs/_build/html/_sources/user/tutorial.txt

 ---------------

-In Deep Reinforcement Learning, the Policy Network is the same with Deep Neural Network, it is our player (or “agent”) and output actions to tell what we should do (move UP or DOWN); in Karpathy's code, he only defined 2 actions, UP and DOWN;
+In Deep Reinforcement Learning, the Policy Network is the same with Deep Neural Network, it is our player (or “agent”) who output actions to tell what we should do (move UP or DOWN); in Karpathy's code, he only defined 2 actions, UP and DOWN and using a single simgoid output;
-in our tutorial, we defined 3 actions which are UP, DOWN and STOP (do nothing).
+In order to make our tutorial more generic, we defined 3 actions which are UP, DOWN and STOP (do nothing) by using 3 softmax outputs.
-So our output is in softmax format telling the probabilities of different actions.

 .. code-block:: python